Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Methodology

 \subsection{Basic Information Interaction Module}

-As a core component of the learnable associator, the basic information interaction (BII) module is designed to facilitate a comprehensive, bidirectional information flow between detection queries and track queries.
-This design serves a twofold objective: track queries are updated by detection queries carrying new detection information, ensuring their validity across time; simultaneously, detection queries related to already existing objects are suppressed by track queries, thereby mitigating potential conflicts between the two types of queries.
-Simply and intuitively, the BII module is achieved through the scaled dot-product attention that contains the variable Query ($Q$), Key ($K$) and Value ($V$):
+As the core component of the learnable associator, the Basic Information Interaction (BII) module is designed to facilitate a holistic, bidirectional information flow between detection and track queries.
+This design serves a twofold objective: detection queries related to existing objects are suppressed by track queries to mitigate potential conflicts; simultaneously, track queries are updated by integrating new detection information to ensure their temporal validity.
+Technically, the BII module is implemented through the scaled dot-product attention mechanism \cite{vaswani2017attention}:

-Specifically, the standard vector $V$ is replaced by two distinct vectors $V_1$ and $V_2$, where $V_1$ serves as the input to the attentive aggregation that updates the base information contained in $V_2$. $d$ is the dimension of vectors $Q$, $K$, $V_1$, $V_2$. $\operatorname{FFN}$ means the standard feed-forward neural network \cite{vaswani2017attention}.
-On top of the BII module, the aforementioned bidirectional interaction is realized through specific configurations of the vectors $Q$, $K$, $V_1$ and $V_2$.
-When updating detection queries,
+Specifically, the standard vector Value ($V$) is replaced by two distinct vectors $V_1$ and $V_2$, where $V_1$ serves as the source of information to update the base features contained in $V_2$. $d$ is the dimension of vectors $Q$, $K$, $V_1$, and $V_2$. $\operatorname{FFN}$ represents the standard feed-forward neural network \cite{vaswani2017attention}.
+To facilitate spatial-aware interaction, we define the unified embedding $\widetilde{Q} = Q_q + Q_p$, and $Q_p = \text{PE}(Q_b)$, where $\text{PE}(\cdot)$ denotes the sinusoidal positional encoding \cite{liu2022dabdetr}.
+This representation is utilized for Query ($Q$) and Key ($K$) formulations to compute attention weights, while the Value ($V$) remains as the pure content $Q_q$ to preserve semantic integrity during the update.
+On top of this mechanism, the bidirectional interaction is realized through specific configurations of $Q, K, V_1$, and $V_2$, formulating the BII-D and BII-T streams.